elfakyn/knowledge/README.md

 No bullshit documentation.
 Only what you need, copy paste snippets, and the like, with short explanations.

-This will hopefully reduce the incidence of spaghetti factories in organizations.
+This will hopefully reduce the incidence of spaghetti factories.

 ## You use "spaghetti factory" a lot.
 What's it mean?